FRC830/cpp-practice/28_default_args/problem.md

 //The above code will cout "1"
 ```

-Create a function called "circle_area" that will default to calculating a circle with a radius of 1
+Create a function called "circle_area" that will default to calculating a circle with a radius of 1.
+Call the function in `main()`
 *For this function, substitute pi as 3.14